rohan-fa/YOU_TUBE/README.md

 # About the project

-* It is a youtube clone application with material-ui and styled-components learning project.
+* It is a youtube clone application with React, material-ui and styled-components learning project.
 It has a video feed section, custom categories, responsive channel, and video cards.

 *  Channel pages and most importantly video pages where the videos can be played straight from the application.